-The Consolidated Appropriations Act (signed into law on December 27, 2020) expands and extends the Employee Retention Credit.
+ERC extension alert!
+The American Rescue Plan (signed into law on March 11, 2021) expands and extends the Employee Retention Credit.
 This article was updated to include information about ERC changes under the new plan, including changes applicable to Quarters 3 and 4 of 2021.

 Due to the coronavirus negatively affecting businesses nationwide, there are a number of coronavirus payroll tax credits available to help employers out.
 One option for employers is the Employee Retention Credit (ERC).
 Read on to learn the ins and outs of the ERC, including how the Employee Retention Credit works and how it can help you rebound from the COVID-19 pandemic.